Vardot/varbase_components/components/atoms/textarea/README.md

 * `disabled`: Disables the control for user input.
 * `wrapper_html_tag`: (div|span) The HTML tag for the wrapper.
 * `wrapper_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over the wrapper div to this component.
-* `utility_classes`: An array of utility classes.
+* `textarea_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over the form element to this component.

 ## Attributes:
 * `wrapper_attributes`: HTML attributes for the wrapper element.